 Are you meticulous?
 Patience and great attention to detail are required of forensic accountants as they extract intricate financial data for litigation and/or criminal prosecution.
 Are you a good communicator?
 Investigative accountants must excel at interpersonal, written, and verbal communication.
 Can you stay unbiased, even when in the midst of an investigation?
 Do you have the ability to bring objective, analytical, and independent decision-making skills as you conduct research?

-If you answered yes to these questions, and are interested in earning a Master of Science in Accounting, you may be a perfect candidate for a career in forensic accounting.
+If you answered yes to these questions, and are interested in earning an MS in Accounting, you may be a perfect candidate for a career in forensic accounting.